paymentsds/mpesa-csharp-sdk/README.md

 # M-Pesa SDK for C#

-M-Pesa SDK for C# is an unofficial library aiming to help developer businesses integrating every [M-Pesa](https://developer.mpesa.vm.co.mz) operations to their C# applications.
+M-Pesa SDK for C# is an unofficial library aiming to help developer businesses integrating every [M-Pesa](https://developer.mpesa.vm.co.mz) operations to their ASP.NET applications.

 ## Features